Skatebolt Breeze II Review

 Speed

-Our initial series of evaluations for each skateboard focused on how fast each board is, rating and ranking both their top speed and maximum acceleration.
-As mentioned above, the Skatebolt Breeze II delivered some impeccable results in this pair of tests, earning it one of the better scores of the bunch.
+We test for top speed and maximum acceleration.
+The Skatebolt Breeze II delivered some impeccable results in this pair of tests, earning it one of the better scores of the bunch.

 Range

-We maintained a speed of around 12 miles per hour when range testing the Breeze II and found that it made it 12 miles before dying on a full charge.
-However, it did slow down considerably for the last 0.2 miles, so we would label the effective range in our test at around 11.8 miles.
-We had the same tester for each board and found that the Skatebolt is right on par with the average range in our tests for these products.
+When range testing, we maintained a speed of around 12 miles per hour, and on a full charge, the Breeze II made it 12 miles before dying.
+However, it slowed down considerably for the last 0.2 miles, so we would label the effective range in our test at around 11.8 miles.

-We also found the charging performance of the Breeze II to be fairly average.
-It took just shy of 3.5 hours for this board to completely recharge in our tests.
-However, this is quite a bit longer than the claimed 2 hours by the manufacturer.
+It took just shy of 3.5 hours for this board to completely recharge, which is quite a bit longer than the claimed 2 hours by the manufacturer.

 Ride